Lyme Disease Vaccine (VLA15) Description

 Lyme disease is a systemic infection caused by Borrelia bacteria transmitted to humans by infected Ixodes ticks, says the U.S. CDC.
-It is considered the most common vector-borne illness in the Northern Hemisphere.
+It is considered the most common vector-borne illness in the Northern Hemisphere and in Europe.
 The target population includes individuals at risk above 2 years of age living in endemic areas, people planning to travel to endemic areas to pursue outdoor activities, and people at risk who have a history of Lyme disease (infection with Borrelia does not confer protective immunity against all pathogenic Borrelia species).

 Nearly all human infections are caused by three B burgdorferi sensu lato genospecies: Borrelia garinii, Borrelia afzelii, and B burgdorferi sensu stricto.1 All three species cause Lyme borreliosis in Europe, whereas only B burgdorferi sensu stricto causes Lyme borreliosis in the USA.

 In 2019, a total of 34,945 confirmed and probable Lyme disease cases were reported to CDC, about 4% more than in 2018.
 The number of counties with ≥10 confirmed cases per 100,000 persons increased from 324 in 2008 to 432 in 2019.